The Assessor has several

 Business Property Tax Credit Form

-Qualifying persons may now file for reimbursement from the State of Iowa for a
+Qualifying persons may file for rent reimbursement from the State of Iowa after

 this program.
 The reimbursement is based on a portion of the rent going to pay

 property taxes on the property.

 should receive a pre-printed form for 2014 in the mail directly from the State of Iowa.
 You should use